typohnebild/numpy-vs-mir/README.md

 We do not compare these different variations in Python, because this would mean to use high level Python for-loops which are not competitive for this application.
+When using _Numba_ this might change a bit, because in some cases _Numba_ achieves more speedup on python loops then on the _NumPy_ array operations.
+When experimenting with that it showed up that the difference was in our use case not to big, so we sticked with the sliced version.
+Also because a loop version without _Numba_ would have been significant slower.

 ## Measurements